DoktorE/Sourcepawn/README.md

 # Sourcepawn
-A collection of my horribly broken spaghetti sourcemod plugins.
-Enjoy.
+Most of my old Sourcemod projects that were never finished/utilized.